Rafaela-Wetzel/Sorting-Hat/README.md

 # Features Left to Implement

 - A continuation of the quiz could be that the user would be able to take another quiz with questions specific to their winning house.
 This would be a quiz to test their Harry Potter knowledge instead of a 'personality quiz'.

+- In the future I would like to replace the method of entering given keywords as answers to the questions with a simpler approach by selection options A, B, C or D in that order

 # Testing